Yashaswini019/motion-git-assignment/README.md

 - As a new member of the DevOps team at Motion Recruitment, you are tasked with demonstrating your understanding of Git fundamentals and GitHub.
 This assignment will test your knowledge of Git commands, basic workflow, and how to collaborate using GitHub.

+## From feature-update

+This is from feature-update branch